-The obtained analytical results must be interpreted in the context of the Variscan evolution of the Pulo do Lobo beltdomain.
-As described above, two regional deformational events D1 and D2 gave way to the development of foliations (Devonian S1 and Carboniferous S2) accompanied by metamorphic phyllosilicate growth (M1 and M2).
-In the cross-sections of Fig. 1c, KI values derived from XRD and average temperature from RSCM are represented.
-The suggest that the lowest metamorphic grade (green and blue colours) corresponds to the Santa Iría formation.
-Moreover, Table 2 summarizes the relationship between deformation and metamorphism of the Pulo do Lobo belt in the context of the Variscan tectonic evolution of SW Iberia (Pérez-Cáceres et al., 2015).

-The textural observations evidence that in most samples of the lower formations M1 was the main crystallization event, developing abundant and large-sized white mica and chlorite in S1 microlithons, while M2 gave way to small-sized white mica (e.g., Fig. 2e and map 1 in Fig. 4).
-On the other hand, polydeformed rocks commonly show previously grown minerals rotated towards a new foliation developed at lower-grade conditions, without new crystallization.
-This can be the case of the white micas that define S_2 in some samples (illustrated in Fig. 2d), which, in turn, is not contradictory with the similar chemical composition of S1 and S2 micas (Fig. 5a).
-As shown in ourthese samples, S1 is variably crenulated by D2, so that M1 minerals are variably rotated towards S2.
-Consequently, the metamorphic data obtained from the samples of the lower formations will be ascribed to D1-M1.
-Sample PLB-93 might represent an exception, since its slightly higher RSCM and chlorite-derived temperatures might be due to nearby intrusions (Fig. 1b and 1c.1).
-At this respect, it is important to note the Mississippian transtensional event (basins development and abundant mafic magmatism) that took place between D1 and D2 (Pérez-Cáceres et al., 2015).
-The characterization of M2 can be done by studying the samples from the Santa Iría formation, which are only affected by S2 accompanied by small-sized phyllosilicate growth (Fig. 2f).
+- The obtained analytical results are interpreted below in the context of the Variscan evolution of the Pulo do Lobo domain.
+As described above, two regional deformational events D1 and D2 yielded two foliations (Devonian S1 and Carboniferous S2) accompanied by metamorphic phyllosilicate growth (M1 and M2).
+In the cross-sections of Fig. 1c, KI values derived from XRD and average temperature from RSCM suggest that the lowest metamorphic grade (green and blue colours) corresponds to the Santa Iría Formation. - Textural observations suggest that in most samples of the lower formations M1 was the main 478 479 crystallization event, developing abundant and large-sized white mica and chlorite in S1 microlithons, while M2 generated small-sized white mica (e.g., Fig. 2e and map 1 in Fig. 4).
+480 On the other hand, polydeformed rocks commonly show previously grown minerals rotated 481 482 towards a new foliation developed at lower-grade conditions, without new crystallization.
+483 This can be the case of the white micas that define S2 in some samples (illustrated in Fig. 2d), 484 which, in turn, is compatible with the similar chemical composition of S1 and S2 micas (Fig. 5a).
+As shown in these samples, S1 is variably crenulated by D2, implying M1 minerals are 485 variably rotated towards S2.
+Consequently, the metamorphic data obtained from the samples 486 487 of the lower formations will be ascribed to D1-M1.
+Sample PLB-93 might represent an 488 exception, since its slightly higher RSCM and chlorite-derived temperatures could be due to nearby intrusions (Fig. 1b and 1c.2; see below).
+In this respect, it is important to note the Mississippian transtensional event (basins development and abundant mafic magmatism) that took place between D1 and D2 (Pérez-Cáceres et al., 2015).
+The characterization of M2 can be done by studying the samples from the Santa Iría Formation, which are only affected by S2 accompanied by small-sized phyllosilicate growth (Fig. 2f).
 No crystallization has been observed related to the S3 disjunctive crenulation cleavage.